VDVsx/backstage/docs/integrations/github/org.md

 - `githubUrl`: The target that this provider should consume
 - `orgs` (optional): The list of the GitHub orgs to consume.
 If you only list a single org the generated group entities will use the `default` namespace, otherwise they will use the org name as the namespace.
 By default the provider will consume all accessible orgs on the given GitHub instance (support for GitHub App integration only).
 - `schedule`: The refresh schedule to use, matches the structure of [`SchedulerServiceTaskScheduleDefinitionConfig`](https://backstage.io/docs/reference/backend-plugin-api.schedulerservicetaskscheduledefinitionconfig/)
+- `excludeSuspendedUsers` (optional): Whether to exclude suspended users when querying organization users.
+Only for GitHub Enterprise instances.
+Will error if used against GitHub.com API.

 ### Events Support